LopezM-Mauricio/Public_Access/README.md

     https://t4fc3v-mauricio-lopez0mendez.shinyapps.io/Widget_HFM_hscTn/

     NOTE: This project is still in progress, I appreciate if you don't share or reference this project at the moment.
-Results are at most "preliminary".
+Results are "preliminary".
    Also note that the current public access repository  contains code to evaluate ADPs that only use serial hs-cTn measurements.
 Updates will come in the following months including code to simulate and evaluate ADPS that also use risk scores as inputs, as well as a scientific article.
 Finally, raw data is only available upon request, please contact me at mlopezme@gmail.com.